collective/plone.recipe.varnish/README.txt

     Zope where the website for a virtual host lives.

 verbose-headers
-    Varnish VCL configuration: a http-response header line  **X-Varnish-Action** is set for debugging purposes.
-It shows a hit, why it bypass/fetch from backend and if if the object was inserted into cache.
-    Possible values: **on** or **off** (default).
+    Varnish VCL configuration: a http-response header line  **X-Varnish-Action**$ is set for debugging purposes.
+It shows a hit, why it bypass/fetch from$ backend and if if the object was inserted into cache.$ Possible values: **on** or **off** (default).

 telnet